 When the rafting distance is almost to end, we get a wonderful view of elegant and majestic Punakha Dzong.
 And passing beneath a wooden Punakha suspension bridge, I felt like one of the casts in ‘Game of Throne’ rowing beneath the ‘Huge Statue of Braavos.’
 It was wonderful moment.

 How you can plan to make rafting at Punakha better?

 If you want rough and adventurous rafting at Punakha in either of Pho chu (male river) or Mo chu (female river), winter season won’t be a good time.
 Water volume is low and boats don’t move at an enjoyable speed.

 The rafting crew members also suggest us to come there for rafting during monsoon season (June-August).
 And if you don’t want to become ‘one man army’ like me during rafting, be smart in choosing your boating partners.

 During the course of rafting, guides will start water fight; a game where you can use paddle to splash water to your opponents.
 However, if you are hypothermia or any other cold related diseases patient, tell them about your health problem before-hand.

-They allow carrying of cameras and other electronic gadgets with you.
+They allow carrying of cameras and other electronic gadgets with you for making videos and shooting Phunakha dzong photos.
 They provide you with water-proof bag to keep them.
 However, I didn’t find them water proof.
 Especially during water fight and crossing higher degree rapids, water get inside the bag.

 However, when your boat nears the destination, the view of majestic Punakha Dzong is something you shouldn’t miss.